 Have you ever tried to do something quite new in your organisation?
 And did it cross your mind that it would be best if the company would get rid of all those ignorants who refuse jumping up and down out of joy when confronted with your great idea?
 All would be so easy if it weren’t for the people getting in the way!

 The tricky thing is that innovation makes existing expertise, knowledge, technological investment and even cash cows obsolete.
-People and organisations have to let go off something they are good at for something that they are ignorant of with unforseeable obstacles.
+People and organisations have to let go of something they are good at for something that they are ignorant of and has unforeseeable obstacles.
 Such a situation can easily trigger basic survival strategies like escape, attack, or just playing dead.
-The organisation wants to stay put, its the best anyway, isn’t it?

 Here are some of the ingredients a good story needs: